ChrisCampbell1/fresh-start-front-end/README.md

 # [FreshStart](https://startfresh.netlify.app/)

-We built FreshStart to connect wellness creators with people who are on or starting a new wellness journey.
+FreshStart is a mobile app connecting wellness creators with people who are on or starting a new wellness journey.
 Have you ever wanted to start a wellness journey but don't know what's right for you?
 On FreshStart you gain a transparent view into the real lives of wellness experts who share their diet and exercise routines and how their wellness joruneys make them feel.

 If you're starting a new wellness brand and need to build an audience, there's no better place to connect with like-minded people than FreshStart.